alongenosar/ios-sdk/README.md

 ## Step 3: Add required keys your info.plist file

 Snappers requires the following keys in the info.plist file, in order to work :
-	Privacy - Camera Usage Description
+Privacy - Camera Usage Description.
-	Privacy - Location When In Use Usage Description Privacy - Location Always Usage Description
+Privacy - Location When In Use Usage Description.
+Privacy - Location Always Usage Description.
-	Privacy - Location Always and When In Use Usage Description Privacy - Microphone Usage Description
+Privacy - Location Always and When In Use Usage Description.
+Privacy - Microphone Usage Description.
-	Privacy - Photo Library Usage Description
+Privacy - Photo Library Usage Description.

 In the Project Navigator, right click on Info.plist, and choose "Open as" → "Source Code" Paste the following snippet into your existing plist.